 If you’ve read any of my Mobile to Switch port reviews before (such as Into the Dead 2) you’ll know how addicted I tend to get with the simplest of games.
-Rather than try to create an immersive and stretched-out narrative, games which were originally created for use on a mobile device tend to be short and snappy in their approach, with various mechanics used to prolong your gameplay and pull you into their addictive trap.
+Rather than try to create an immersive and stretched-out narrative, games that were originally created for use on a mobile device tend to be short and snappy in their approach, with various mechanics used to prolong your gameplay and pull you into their addictive trap.
 The latest game which had me hooked for around 20-25 hours, casually playing whilst watching TV or waiting for my food to cook, was Space Pioneer from Vivid games, Game Odyssey and Qubic Games.

 Just like Into the Dead 2, Space Pioneer originated as a Free-to-Play game on both iOS and Android devices, yet the transition over to the Switch has been met with a very respectable £8.99 price tag.
-Other similarities are that the game has had all microtransactions stripped out, the rewards and difficulty have been balanced, everything has been customised from the ground up for the Switch, and there is even a new mode which isn’t on the mobile version.
+Other similarities are that the game has had all microtransactions stripped out, the rewards and difficulty have been balanced, everything has been customised from the ground up for the Switch, and there is even a new mode that isn’t on the mobile version.

 As usual, I’ve been playing both the Mobile (on my iPad) and Switch versions so that I can compare the two and see if it’s worth the premium price tag.
 Also, I kind of got carried away with the game and managed to complete all eleven campaign chapters, unlocking something I wasn’t expecting…